 While the word ‘chai’ actually means tea, (which is why you should never ask for ‘chai tea’, you are basically asking for ‘tea tea’), it is more often associated with tea infused with spices, or masala chai.
 Spices were infused into tea that was drunk by Indians, with the likely reason being to hide the fact that the tea was inferior to the one exported by the British.
 As time passed, however, masala chai or chai infused with spices became more and more popular, not just in India, but all over.
 Chai is now served all over the world, and of course, the actual taste and flavour varies wildly from person to person, with everyone and its Starbucks claiming to make the best chai.
 Personally, I think I make the best chai... but, as is usual in India, everyone claims to make the best chai.

-As is this ice cream, which blends all the character and warmth of that cup of chai into one divine dessert.
-Personally, I like making this ice cream with granulated (CTC) tea, that you can buy in a lot of Asian grocery stores (EZee Mart in Garneau has it) but you can use strong English breakfast tea instead.
+This ice cream, for me, blends all the character and warmth of that cup of chai into one divine dessert.
+Personally, I like making this ice cream with granulated (CTC) tea, that you can buy in a lot of Asian grocery stores but you can use strong English breakfast tea instead.
 Just remember that teabags don't steep as well in milk, so adjust the strength of your ice cream accordingly.
 If you want to make this for kids, I suggest using decaffeinated tea.

 The crystallised ginger adds a lovely crunchy texture in this ice cream, but you can easily leave it out if you find it too spicy.
 I have also served this ice cream with toasted almonds which greatly adds to the flavour as well.
 Experiment with various combinations of spices and ginger to find the taste that suits you best.
 After all, this is chai we're talking about!

 The photographs for this recipe (all except Number 3) were taken by my hugely talented friend Chris Caldwell.
 Thank you so much, Chris!